glebm/i18n-tasks/README.md

 These tasks will infer [dynamic keys](#dynamic-keys) such as `t("category.\#{category.name}")` by default.
 Pass `-s` or `--strict` to disable this feature.

+If you want to keep the ordering from the original language file when using remove-unused, pass `-k` or `--keep-order`.

 ### Normalize data

 Sort the keys: